Repair report: Saildrive SD40/ SD50 clutch upgrade kit

 If you leave the ship for a few days, the cover can be easily removed with the 4 screws and taken with you.
 A lathe shop is quickly found.

 The nut is placed centrally on the recess as shown.
 It has a small edge and is automatically centered.
 Then draw a line around the nut with a fine permanent marker.
 Then use a router bit to widen the recess to the drawn circle.
 The extension should be 6mm in depth.
 To test, place the cover on the Saildrive with the clutch installed and rotate 360° with the gear engaged.
 If the cover can be placed tightly and rotated 360° without resistance, enough material has been ground off.
 Do not remove too much.
 After the adjustment, the cover has only 3mm - 4mm wall thickness in the recess.

 Now insert the two O-rings and the fitting ring T5.

 Then insert the clutch cover and tighten the 4 screws crosswise.

-Now screw the shift cable back on.
+Now screw the shifter cable back onto the holder.
 The shifter cable sheath has a notch, the mounting bracket has a lug.
 The shifter cable is attached with the lug in the notch.
-The gear cable core is attached to the clutch lever with a cotter pin.
+The gear cable core is attached to the shift lever with a cotter pin.
 There are no other setting options here.